 14. Halo Braid

-Channel your inner royal and sport a crown made of hair.
+Channel your inner royal and sport a crown made of hair like Aja Naomi King.
 All it takes is a quick wrap around (that requires you to brush up on your dutch braiding skills) and securing with a few bobby pins.

 17. Side Twist

 A simple side twist can upgrade your coils (and give your favorite side some attention).
 Start by twisting the section inward and securing with a bobby pin (or a snazzy hair clip) to keep in place.
-This side twist style can work with your hair out, in a ponytail or bun.
+This side twist style can work with your hair out (note: Issa Rae above), in a ponytail or a low bun.

 18. Space Buns

 We all love a bun moment, but how about two?
 Divide your hair in the middle before creating two ponytails and wrapping each section into a bun.
-No, it’s not just for young people—these can be rocked at any age.
+(But if you have 4A to 4B hair, all you need to do is fluff up the buns with a hair pick.)
+No, it’s not just for young people—these can be rocked at any age as proven by Teyonah Parris.

 19. Braided Pigtails